Study of TF2 Carcinoembryonic Antigen (CEA) Antibody in Patients With Metastatic Colorectal Cancer

 |Official Title:||Pretargeted Radioimmunotherapy of Colorectal Cancer: A Phase I Study to Determine Dose-limiting Toxicity and Maximum Tolerated Dose of an Anti-CEACAM5 bsMAb-pretargeted 90Y-hapten-peptide|

-|Estimated Study Completion Date :||August 2018|
+|Actual Study Completion Date :||August 2018|

 Experimental: TF2 and IMP288